-The well-documented opioid criss in the United States is spurring research into alternative therapies to combat addiction to synthetic opioids (e.g. fentanyl), prescription pain killers (e.g. oxycodone), psychostimulant drugs (e.g. cocaine), and other addictive drugs such as tobacco and alcohol.
+The well-documented opioid crisis in the United States is spurring research into alternative therapies to combat addiction to synthetic opioids (e.g. fentanyl), prescription pain killers (e.g. oxycodone), psychostimulant drugs (e.g. cocaine), and other addictive drugs such as tobacco and alcohol.
 While existing pharmaceutical drugs are effective in treating addiction, cannabidiol (CBD), the natural, non-psychoactive extract from the cannabis plant, is receiving considerable attention for its therapeutic potential.

 Drug addiction rates and addiction-related deaths have increased considerably since the mid 90s, and millions of Americans are currently struggling to overcome a substance abuse disorder.
 Statistics include: